SEMINAR/EVENT

 Kazunori Nomura

-Adviser to Mitsubishi Jisho Design Inheritance Design Office.
+Advisor to Mitsubishi Jisho Design Architectural Heritage Design Office.
 Professor at Kanagawa University.
-Executive committee member of TOKYO ARCHITECTURE FESTIVAL.
-In charge of planning the reconstruction of Marunouchi, preserving the Japan Industry Club Building, restoring Mitsubishi Ichigokan, and designing GINZA KABUKIZA.
-Since then, he has been involved in numerous urban regeneration projects, including historical buildings.
-His publications include "Reborn Historical Buildings: Methods for Inheriting Valuable Buildings in Urban Regeneration."
+TOKYO ARCHITECTURE FESTIVAL Executive Committee member.
+Responsible for planning the reconstruction of Marunouchi, preserving the Japan Industry Club Building, restoring Mitsubishi Ichigokan, and designing Ginza Kabukiza.
+Since then, he has been involved in numerous urban regeneration projects, including those for historical buildings.
+His publications include "Reborn Historical Buildings: Methods for Preserving Valuable Buildings in Urban Regeneration."